gavodachs/docker-dachs/README.md

   $ docker exec dachs bash -c 'gavo serve restart'
   ```

-...and the ARIHIP dataset should be available to you at <http://localhost>.
+...and the ARIHIP dataset should be available at <http://localhost>.

 #### A note on data persistence